zhenrong-wang/hpc-now/README.md

 **Note 2: Instead of compiling/building from the source code, you can download pre-built executables/binaries from the release of this repository.
 In this case, no dev/build tools (`git`, `gcc`, `clang`, or `mingw`) are needed.**

 **Note 3: The HPC-NOW relies on some very fundamental system utilities.
 In most cases, these utilities have been included in the OS distros.
-See the list below:**
+See the list below.** If you are not sure whether the utilities are installed or not, please run the commands in a terminal/command prompt window.

 - **Microsoft Windows**: 1. `curl`   2. `certutil`
 - **GNU/Linux Distros**: 1. `curl`   2. `base64`   3. `md5sum`